wwoodsTM/AWorld/README.md

 <div align="left">

-# AWorld: Advancing Agentic AI
+# AWorld: Prividing an Agent Runtime for Self-Improvement